 A : Age at which you went on your first trip abroad:

 My Mum’s idea of a holiday was a cottage near Scarborough, so trips abroad didn’t figure in my childhood.
 My first ever bid for “freedom” was aged 21, when, quite pregnant with my daughter, I could see the world slipping away from me and booked myself solo on a flight to Paris.
-In more than 40 years I’ve never managed to go back, but have promised myself the gardens at Giverny and Versailles someday. (my husband is a garden designer, so there’s a fighting chance he might want to go with me)
+It took me 40+ years to return but I managed to spend my Silver Wedding anniversary in the gardens at Giverny, and Versailles. (my husband is a garden designer, so he was easily persuaded)

 B : Best foreign beer you’ve had and where: